Naomi3nba/Excel_Project_Data_Analytics/11_Project final_2_Analysis/README.md

 ![transform data skills](https://github.com/user-attachments/assets/b86ee8a8-d76e-49cc-b0e3-250aebdd02db)

-2. Funtion: Power Pivot
+⭐ Funtion: Power Pivot

 I created a data model by integrating the *data_jobs_all* and *data_jobs_skills* tables into one model.

 Since I had already cleaned the data using Power Query; Power Pivot created a relationship between these two tables.

-Data Model
+Data Model:

 I created a relationship between my two tables using the job_id column.